jonchun/jonchun.github.io/docs/posts/2025-02-17_the-art-of-asking-for-help.md

 ## Provide Context

 When asking for help, context is key.
 No one can read your mind, so be sure to include relevant details about your problem.
 Organize and format your information clearly.
-No one will sift through thousands of lines of log files for you.
+I'll be honest... no one (myself included) has the patience to sift through thousands of lines of log files.
+It's overwhelming and, frankly, a bit frustrating when someone dumps that in your lap.
 Do your best to include only the most relevant details, and if you're unsure, you can always add extra information in a follow-up message or a separate section at the end.

 Include information such as: